 - B.S. in Sport Management

 - B.A. in Liberal Arts, Elementary Education Licensure

 - Associate of Art, Social Science emphasis

-The learning system, called Brightspace, includes online instruction, online materials, interactive classes, online discussion boards, live-streamed classes, and online submission of assignments.
+The learning management system, called Brightspace, includes online instruction, online materials, interactive classes, online discussion boards, live-streamed classes, and online submission of assignments.
 Students should have a DSL/cable modem, high-speed Internet, Windows XP or newer, MS Office 2003 or newer, and Java Runtime Environment 7.

 University of Colorado - Colorado Springs